Poorest country in the Americas

 In an effort to find space for shelters after the earthquake, the Haitian government declared 18,000 acres of hilly land north of the capital, Port-au-Prince, public domain.
 This area, called Canaan, has seen more than 200,000 Haitians move in.
 Canaan lacks running water, sanitation and electricity.

-3 Generation Education is working in a region of Canaan where a Haitian American pastor, Arthur Demosthenes, built a primary school, a health clinic and cisterns (water storage tanks that collect rainwater) with support from many donors over the last 5 years.
+3 Generation Education is working in a region of Canaan where a Haitian American pastor, Arthur Demosthenes, built a primary school, a health clinic and cisterns (water storage tanks that collect rainwater) with support from many donors from 2014.
 The school, named Grace school, is home to more than 280 students (grades K-6), 12 teachers/aides and 4 ladies who cook lunch each day.

 Empowering Education Project

 The students and teachers of Grace primary school have access to only a few outdated books.
 We feel that just bringing more books will not help to improve the learning situation.
 Something that’s a step beyond is needed.
 Our goal is to bring the students of Grace school digital content from all the amazing resources we take for granted.
 We are partnering with Haiti Futur to provide a computer and projector system for the digital content and the solar power to run it.